pyOpenSci/software-peer-review/partners/scientific-communities.md

 ## Frequently asked questions

 Below is a list of questions that we get asked about our community partnerships.
-If you have a question that is now answered here, feel free to post it on our [GitHub Discussions](https://github.com/orgs/pyOpenSci/discussions).
+If you have a question that is not answered here, feel free to post it on our [GitHub Discussions](https://github.com/orgs/pyOpenSci/discussions).

 ### General peer review questions